What is the Best Fruit for Singers | Is all Fruit Good or Bad for Singers?

 What you eat right before a performance can seriously affect your singing abilities.
 Some foods can make your voice sound better whilst some can have a negative effect.
 So, what about fruit?
 Is all fruit good for your voice or are some better than others?

-What fruits should you eat every day?
-It all depends on whether you are performing or not.
+What fruits are good for you voice?
+The best fruit for singers will depend on whether you are performing or not.
 Bananas, for example, are great at making you feel full but the creamy texture can produce excess mucus.
 Whilst pineapples are naturally anti-inflammatory and soothe your throat.

 If you are looking for the best fruit to snack on as a singer, then you’ve come to the right place!
 There’s no doubt that fruits are full of health benefits, however, that doesn’t mean that they are all great for your voice.
 What singers eat and drink can have a huge impact, and some fruits are certainly much better than others…